 When I was pregnant I rekindled my love for chinese food and it became a little bit of an obsession.
-I would watch China travel vlogs and be ravenous by the time my husband was heading home and that resulted in a text message with instructions to bring me some noodles, NOW!
+Watching China travel vlogs would make be ravenous, and by the time my husband was heading home, it resulted in a text message with instructions to bring me some beef stir fried noodles, NOW!
 I did enjoy those days but then I started wondering why I had never come up with a recipe for noodles, so this was born from that crazy time.

 I prepared the dry noodles differently from how the bag said.
 It asked to boil it for a few minutes, instead, I put the dry noodles in a large bowl and poured boiling water over it till it was covered.
 Let it sit for about 5 minutes and loosen the noodles, then drain and keep aside.